jesseskinner/hover/README.md

 ##### `store` internal methods and properties

 - `this.state` - object property
 	- Contains a copy of the current state object.
+A new copy is made every time `setState` or an action handler are called.
 	- If you make changes to `this.state`, they will not affect the store's state.
 Be sure to use `this.setState(state)` to save the state.
 	- Note: `this.state` is not available in the function constructor of a `store`.
 Use `this.getState()` here instead.